-Any grounds for concern regarding pupil wellbeing (including concern of bullying) should be passed on to Heads of Year and to the Designated Safeguarding Leads by submitting a concern on the 'My Concern' website.
+Any grounds for concern regarding pupil wellbeing (including concern of bullying) should be passed on to Heads of Year and to Safeguarding officers by submitting a concern on the 'My Concern' website.

 Parents are also encouraged to communicate any concerns with tutors and Heads of Year at events such as Parent Coffee Mornings, held each term.